The Sixth Love Language?

 What is Attentive Self-Restraint?
 We can take a page from Siri on this one.

 For Apple users, Siri is always on.
 She’s there, in the background, waiting to answer your question.
-Unless you turn your phone off, throw it in the river, or drive over it with your car, Siri is quietly present, listening for you to need her.
-As a computer program, she can’t be “attentive” in the same way my dog is, but unlike Steve the Jack Russell Terrier, she doesn’t need nurturing in return.
+Unless you turn your phone off, throw it in the river, or drive over it with your car (which I hope to do, some day), Siri is quietly present, listening, ready to answer your question.
+As a computer program, Siri can’t be “attentive” in the same way my dog is, but unlike Steve my Jack Russell Terrier, Siri doesn’t need nurturing in return.

 Siri is just there, regardless of what you say or do.

-The fact that Siri is a program without feelings of her own makes it much easier for her to pay attention to us all the time.
-She doesn’t need to work, sleep, or go to the bathroom, much less feel good or bad about the world around her.
+The fact that Siri is a program without feelings of its own makes it much easier for Siri to pay attention to us all the time.
+Siri doesn’t need to work, sleep, or go to the bathroom, much less feel good or bad about the world.

 Real people can be hurt by our words or actions and that can make them leave, lash out, or sit passively-aggressively at the family reunion rolling her eyes every time you mention how much you love them.